Belief propagation, robust reconstruction and optimal recovery of block models: Reconstruction accuracy on Galton--Watson trees

 The same holds with $Y$ replacing $X$. \end{lemma}

-We postpone the details of Taylor expansion and approximation to the appendix, but we will include here one of the main ingredients of Lemma~\ref{lem:expectation-sqrt-gw}'s proof.
-The point is that in the Galton-Watson case (unlike the $d$-ary case) if $d$ is fixed and $\eta \to 0$ then we cannot expect $X_{\rho,k}$ to be large (i.e. close to $1$) with probability converging to 1.
-It turns out to be enough, however, to show that $X_{\rho,k}$ is \emph{non-negative} with probability converging to 1.
+We postpone the details of Taylor expansion and approximation to the \hyperref[app]{Appendix}, but we will include here one of the main ingredients of the proof of Lemma~\ref {lem:expectation-sqrt-gw}.
+The point is that in the Galton--Watson case (unlike the $d$-ary case) if $d$ is fixed and $\eta\to0$ then we cannot expect $X_{\rho,k}$ to be large (i.e., close to $1$) with probability converging to 1.
+It turns out to be enough, however, to show that $X_{\rho,k}$ is \emph{nonnegative} with probability converging to 1.

 \begin{lemma} There is a constant $C$ such that if $\theta^2 d \ge C$ then for any $k \ge K(\theta, d, \delta)$,

 and similarly for $Y$. \end{lemma}